 Although some people view pools and bets as harmless, betting on the NCAA tournament has sometimes had fatal consequences.
 College student Joseph Kupchik used his tuition money to bet on the 2006 NCAA championship and on online gambling sites.
 He lost it all and eventually stabbed himself in the chest and jumped off the ninth floor of a parking garage.
 While this story isn't typical of the normal NCAA college basketball fan, it's an example of what can happen if gambling gets out of control.

-For more information on bracketology, basketball and related topics, see what we found on the next page.
+For more information on bracketology, basketball and related topics, see what we found below.